Need Help or Found an Issue?

 Technical Details

 Global Advection: All wind components use the same global advection offset, creating unified movement of the entire wind field.
 The global advection velocity is calculated by sampling 10 random points within the range, averaging the composite wind field, and smoothing with EMA (exponential moving average) for stability.
-This creates realistic transport of wind patterns by larger-scale flows.
+This creates simulated transport of wind patterns by larger-scale flows.

 RMS Normalization: Each component's curl field magnitude RMS is initialized once at startup by sampling 1000 random (x, y, t) locations within a pattern-sized window (1000x the component's spatial and temporal scales).
 The magnitude is normalized by this RMS value to achieve stable energy levels.
 This ensures consistent magnitude distribution across time and between components.
 The normalization value remains fixed after initialization and is displayed in the component details table.

 Sigmoid Gating: Optional self-gating function that creates threshold-based wind behavior.
 When threshold > 0, the final magnitude gates itself through a sigmoid function (fixed slope).
 Below threshold: gate mostly closed (very quiet wind).
 Above threshold: gate opens (allows wind through).
 The gate opens more steeply as magnitude increases.
-This creates alternating quiet periods and gusts, simulating realistic wind behavior.
+This creates alternating quiet periods and gusts, simulating wind behavior.
 Wind speed is clipped at 2x component strength to prevent unrealistic values.

 Random Sampling: Advection calculations sample 10 random points within the range each frame to provide representative wind field behavior for advection updates.